 You'll be paddling tandem sit-inside kayaks for their roominess and stability.
 No swimming on this tour.

-DOWNTOWN CRUISE SHIP PASSENGERS & Hotel Guests:
+DOWNTOWN CRUISE SHIP PASSENGERS (& other Guests):

-Please proceed to the shelter at Cruise Berth 3.
-The shelter is on the dock next to the "Visitors Information/Restrooms" building and Sockeye Sam's Store.
+After disembarking your cruise ship, proceed to the shelter at Cruise Berth 3.
+The shelter is on the dock next to the "Visitors Information - Restrooms" building and Sockeye Sam's Store.
+It's across the street from the tunnel.

-(NOTE: this is not the berth 2 Visitors Center).
+(NOTE: this is NOT the berth 2 Visitors Center).

 Ketchikan, known as Alaska's First City, is a vibrant port town located in the southeastern part of Alaska.
 It is renowned for its lush rainforests, abundant wildlife, and rich Native American heritage, making it a unique and appealing destination for nature lovers and cultural enthusiasts alike.